"Riveting drama and sensuous prose make for an unforgettable love story." -KIRKUS REVIEWS

 Available for order here:

-I was born in Seattle and raised in Brooklyn, New Jersey and Manhattan.
+I was born in Seattle and raised in New Jersey and New York.
 In college I was a Russian studies major, mainly because I had aspirations of being a spy, but also because I wanted to read Dostoevsky, Tolstoy, Akhmatova, Chekhov and the other greats.
 I didn’t pursue a career in espionage (no surprise there), but I did end up reading a lot of fantastic Russian books.
 I’ve lived in New York City for most of my life and have worked as a private equity investor, a lawyer and a private investigator.
 Over the course of many years, I’d written five crappy novels and one self-indulgent memoir – all of which were too awful to be published.
-But through either a stroke of the most incredible good luck or temporary insanity on the part of several talented publishing professionals, my debut novel Troika was published by Penguin Random House in 2014.
+But through a stroke of good fortune, the publishing gods at last smiled upon me, and my debut novel Troika was published by Penguin Random House in 2014.
 The book garnered praise from Kirkus (a starred review) and from independent booksellers (Troika made the IndieNext List of best new fiction), but sold a grand total of about nineteen copies – sixteen of which were purchased by my parents and are now used as doorstops.
-As a result of the book’s dismal sales, I spiraled into the abyss of creative self-doubt and have only recently resurfaced – ruptured and bruised – with a new novel that, given the Troika mess, will no doubt have to be published either by a brave soul or under a gender neutral pseudonym – or both.
+As a result of the book’s tepid sales, I spiraled into the abyss of creative self-doubt and have only recently resurfaced – bruised and bemused – with a new novel that, given Troika's obscurity, will require the support of some brave editor if it is to see the light of day.

 Contact Adam Pelzman